 The Santa Monica-based RAND Corporation conducts policy research in a variety of areas, including military topics.
 It operates several FFRDCs related to national defense, including Project Air Force, the Arroyo Army Research Center, and the National Defense Research Institute.
 While headquartered in Santa Monica, these FFRDCs are spread across multiple locations and leverage a workforce in multiple states.

-DIUx or Defense Innovation Unit Experimental is a United States Department of Defense (DoD) organization focused on accelerating technological innovation to the DoD and U.S. military service members.
-A first-of-its-kind unit for DoD, DIUx is staffed by civilian, active duty, reserve, and contractor personnel.
-DIUx uses a partnership-style, flat leadership structure that includes technologists, investors and business executives.
+The Defense Innovation Unit (DIU) is a United States Department of Defense (DoD) organization focused on accelerating technological innovation to the DoD and U.S. military service members.
+A first-of-its-kind unit for DoD, DIU is staffed by civilian, active duty, reserve, and contractor personnel.
+DIU uses a partnership-style, flat leadership structure that includes technologists, investors and business executives.
 The DIU initiative started in August 2015 with an office opening at Moffett Federal Airfield in Mountain View, California.
 DIU has offices in Silicon Valley, Boston, and Austin.